Geisweid

 Geisweid is a suburban part (Stadtteil) of the city Siegen in Germany.

 Geisweid, a northern part of Siegen, shares borders with Sohlbach in the north, Weidenau in the south-east, Langenholdinghausen in the west and Birlenbach in the south.

 The Hofbachstadion, a stadium with a capacity of nearly 10.000 spectators is located in Geisweid and hosts the home matches of the local football-club VfL Klafeld-Geisweid.

 History

-Geisweid is a part of Siegen since 1.
-January 1975.
+Geisweid is a part of Siegen since 1 January 1975.
+In June 1975, Attorney W. Farris McGee filed a complaint against Kaufmann Friedrich Beier, for $17,775.
+In 1995, a bomb in the home of Paul Breuer exploded in this area.

 Population

 At the end of 2010 Geisweid had a population of 13,217 inhabitants.